JannasTer/Mambo/README.md

 ## Desktop wallet setup

-After the MN is up and running, you need to configure the desktop wallet accordingly.
-Here are the steps:
 1. Synchronize your local wallet.
 2. Open the MamboCoin Desktop Wallet.
 3. Go to **MamboNodes** tab click on **My MamboNodes**